 If you’re not familiar with bracket drag racing, each driver writes the time he thinks he can turn, or a little quicker, on his windshield.
 Then the starter “dials-in” these times to the starting tree, and the slower vehicle gets a head start equal to the difference between the two times.
 The first car (or truck) to the finish line wins, as long as it doesn’t go quicker than its dial-in time.
 So this racing is not about being the fastest or the quickest; it’s about running consistently close to your dial-in and getting off the line as quickly as possible.
 It’s more a driver competition.

 Lumpy must be a natural drag driver, and the truck was plenty consistent.
 He won the class, running as close as 16.23 on his 16.20 dial-in.
 That’s good!
 By the final round, the kids in the crowd were standing and cheering.
 Needless to say, Lumpy was stoked.
-Now, those of you who know drag racing aren’t impressed with a 16.23 second E.T.
+Now, those of you who know drag racing aren’t impressed with a 16.23-second E.T.
 But let’s put this in perspective.
 Given the full toolbox, the 5th wheel, and all the other baggage, Richard’s truck probably weighed well over 8000 pounds in “race trim” that day, but let’s use 8000 lbs as a comparison weight.
 Using the Quarter Jr. computer drag simulator program, using low-rpm diesel-speed shift points, if Lumpy’s truck weighed 3500 pounds, like an average car, it would run 12.60’s with the same power.
 And that isn’t factoring for LACR’s near 3000-ft. elevation.
 Does that get your attention?
 And its only modification was the Banks PowerPack.

 Towards the end of the day, the promoters staged a burn-out contest, with $100 going to the winner.
 Lumpy was ready for more.
 Actually, he told me he wasn’t sure whether it would spin the tires at all.
 But he decided to give it a try.
 Judging burn-outs is subjective.
 But once Richard got those duallies smokin’ there was absolutely no question which vehicle won.
 It was a pretty unusual—and impressive—display.
 The $100 prize will hardly put a dent in the $400-$500 he’ll have to pay for new rear tires, but Lumpy says it was all completely worth it.
 He wants to do it again.

 However, talking to him yesterday about these unexpected exploits, he actually had more to say about the Banks Brake than anything else.
 Remember, other than this one day of play, Richard uses this truck exclusively for towing big, heavy trailers.
 Last week he had to take one over the Grapevine.
 He said that in the past he had driven big rigs with Jake Brakes, but he said the Banks Brake on his Power Stroke works even better.
-He’s only had it on a couple of months, but he couldn’t say enough good about it.
+He’s only had it on for a couple of months, but he couldn’t say enough good about it.

-Now, before all you Dodge boys get your knickers in a knot over another story about a Ford Power Stroke winning an event, be advised that (1) he won his class; there was no Top Eliminator (Ford was declared event winner; they won 4 of 5 classes); (2) it was bracket racing, so speed didn’t matter; and (3) he didn’t beat any Dodges, because they weren’t invited at all.
+Now, before all you Dodge boys get your knickers in a knot over another story about a Ford Power Stroke winning an event, be advised that (1) he won his class; there was no Top Eliminator (Ford was declared event winner; they won four of five classes); (2) it was bracket racing, so speed didn’t matter; and (3) he didn’t beat any Dodges, because they weren’t invited at all.
 Why so many Ford diesel success stories?
 Because they tell me about them and send me photos to use.
 If you want Dodge turbo diesel equal time, tell me about your exploits—using Banks Power equipment, of course—and send material to me at the Friday Night News.
 Same goes for any of you doing anything outstanding, unusual, fun, or maybe even absurd with Banks Powered vehicles.
 I’m open.
 Believe it or not.